kmprs/voxelizer/README.md

   - OpenGL
   - SDL2
 - Create a /binaries directory and add your 3D models to it
+  - In order for the voxelizer to run correctly, you need to adjust the initial model in dataHandler.cpp
 - Adjust the 3D model path in src/constants.hpp